rujulsrivastava/Birthday-App/README.md

 # Birthday-App
-A customizable house-concept app to wish your loved ones a birthday creatively!
+A customizable Flutter house-concept app to wish your loved ones a birthday creatively!